arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

 # 14 Environment

 I have worked in many types of environments and enjoyed learning new things from each.
 I would say that while I don’t prefer a particular environment, I really like working with people who are committed to getting things done and who are passionate about their work.

+## 15 why you want to find a new job?

+"I've enjoyed my time at my current job, but I'm ready for a new challenge and a chance to grow my skills in a different setting.
+I'm really impressed with the innovative work your company is doing, and I think it's a place where I could make a real impact."